Skip to main content

 The legal frameworks of the ACA and HIPAA provide the sanction for this approach, allowing for financial differentiation based on health behaviors and outcomes.
 This creates an inherent epistemological conflict between the statistical logic of population health and the biological reality of the individual.
 The program sees a data point; the individual experiences a complex, dynamic physiological system.

-This conflict is most acute in that rely on standardized biometric screenings.
+This conflict is most acute in outcome-based programs that rely on standardized biometric screenings.
 These screenings often assess a narrow range of biomarkers, such as Body Mass Index (BMI), blood pressure, and lipid panels, as proxies for overall health.
 From an endocrinological and metabolic perspective, the utility of these isolated markers is limited and can be profoundly misleading.
 They are snapshots of a system, taken without the context of the individual’s complete clinical picture, genetic predispositions, or therapeutic interventions.

 Are Standard Biometric Screenings Sufficient?